 Coil cut switching was already discussed on page one but now we'll look at it

 in much greater detail and possibly give you additional ideas about guitar wiring.

 One thing we never discussed is which coil gets cut and which coil stays active when a coil cut switch is 'on'.

-The graphic on the right shows the simplest wiring for a coil cut switch.
+Figure 1 shows the simplest wiring for a coil cut switch.

 When the switch is 'on', it 'grounds out' the middle

 wires, which causes both of Coil B's wires (green and white) to be connected to each other.

 This is, in effect, creating a shunt (a deliberate short circuit) across Coil B so that it can no longer

 So, coil 'B' has been shunted and